vinaya-class/vinaya-class.github.io/src/03-sexual-conduct.md

 \clearpage
 -->

-*(Figure: Overview of the procedure after a Saṅghādisesa offence, comparing the case of immediately informing and concealing.)*
+*(Figure: Overview of the procedure after a Saṅghādisesa offense, comparing the case of immediately informing and concealing.)*

-One doesn't have to wait until one is certain about the offence, speaking to another bhikkhu about a doubtful situation will at least clear one's conscience that one is not concealing it.
+One doesn't have to wait until one is certain about the offense, speaking to another bhikkhu about a doubtful situation will at least clear one's conscience that one is not concealing it.

 A bhikkhu who comitted a saṅghādisesa must inform another bhikkhu as soon as possible, but at most until the next dawnrise.
 The Sangha must meet and at his request, allow a six-dawn period of penance (*mānatta*).
-If he concealed the offence, a probation period (*parivāsa*) is required beforehand.
+If he concealed the offense, a probation period (*parivāsa*) is required beforehand.

 The Sangha will determine when and where the bhikkhu should observe the *parivāsa* and *mānatta*.
 These periods are determined by the Sangha and don't have to occur back-to-back.